udelcodes/udelcodes.github.io/crypto2.md

 ### First Up, Mini Math Review!

 We know, we know.
-We promised to teach you about cryptography, not math, but we *promise* that math is an integral part in cryptography.
+We promised to teach you about cryptography, not math, but we *promise* that math is an integral part to cryptography.

 In cryptography, cybersecurity, and generally in coding, it is important to understand exponents.